-Let’s face it: middle school often gets a bad rap.
-As parents we may remember our own difficulties and insecurities during our tween and teen years and, in turn, worry what kind of experience our children will have through this time of transition.
-Or we may simply buy into the conventional wisdom that middle school sucks.
+Let’s face it: Middle school often gets a bad rap.
+As parents, we may remember our own difficulties and insecurities during our tween and teen years.
+In turn, we may worry what kind of experience our children will have through this time of transition.
+Or, we may simply buy into the conventional wisdom that middle school sucks.
 Either way, many parents put their heads down and simply hope that their kids will emerge with as few scars as possible.

-But Michelle Icard, author of Middle School Makeover, says that this negative mindset can easily become a self-fulfilling prophecy as you and your adolescent transition to middle school.
-Instead, she says, moms and dads need to change the way they talk about middle school—and the way they parent through it.
+But Michelle Icard, author of Middle School Makeover and Fourteen Talks by Age Fourteen, says that this negative mindset can easily become a self-fulfilling prophecy as you and your adolescent transition to middle school.
+Instead, she says, moms and dads need to change the way they talk about middle school.
+And the way they parent through it.

 “Middle school is a parenting game changer,” Icard says.
 “It requires us to guide decision-making rather than control it.
 We need to embrace a job demotion, from manager to assistant manager.”

 This paradigm shift is among the most difficult things that parents of adolescents face.
 “Your child is going through social, academic, and developmental changes, and it can be confusing to know how much independence to give them,” says Susan Schechtman, a parent coach and former middle school principal.
 “You cannot do everything for them, but you cannot let them drown either.
 Finding the balance is key.”

 With that in mind, here are a six do’s and six don’ts to help you—and your child—transition to middle school and get through these years with more confidence.

 6 DOs to Help Your Child

 1. Provide support to help your child succeed socially.